 Every student is entitled to high quality Career education and guidance as part of their overall education at Dawn House School.
 Careers is integrated into the curriculum throughout each Key Stage.
-Our pupils have a variety of complex needs therefore the curriculum follows three pathways.
 Careers is embedded across all areas of Dawn House School with opportunities to link subject content and events back to Careers so it is being promoted at all times.

-Within all pathways at Dawn House School a focus is placed upon developing our pupils to be able to:
+Within the curriculum at Dawn House School a focus is placed upon developing our pupils to be able to: